mfelleisen/Santorini/Code/README.md

 ## Refactorings

-- [ ] move protocol from strategy to player
+- [x] move protocol from strategy to player
+- [ ] separate protocol from contract
 - [ ] create player superclass and create subclasses for failing and plain strategy
 - [ ] display to log-error